ML-Bioinfo-CEITEC/ENNGene/README.md

-## deepnet App
+## ENN-Gene
-Deepnet App (*name to be defined*) aims to facilitate application of deep neural networks on genomics data without the need of programming.
+ENN-Gene is an application that simplifies the local training of custom Convolutional Neural Network models on Genomic data via an easy to use Graphical User Interface.
+ENN-Gene allows multiple streams of input information, including sequence, evolutionary conservation, and secondary structure, and includes utilities that can perform needed preprocessing steps, allowing simplified input such as genomic coordinates.
+ENN-Gene deals with all steps of training and evaluation of Convolutional Neural Networks for genomics, empowering researchers that may not be experts in machine learning to perform this powerful type of analysis.

 ### Installation

-#### Conda environment
-If you do not have [Anaconda](https://www.anaconda.com/distribution/) installed on your computer, please do so first.
-- Download the latest version of the app from [the repository](https://gitlab.com/RBP_Bioinformatics/deepnet/-/tags)
-- Unzip the directory `tar -xf deepnet.tar.gz`
-- Go to the project directory `cd deepnet`
-- Recreate environment from yml file `conda env create -f environment.yml`
-- Activate the environment`conda activate deepnet-app`
-- Run the app `cd deepnet` and `streamlit run deepnet.py`

-#### Intro
-The deepnet app is created using [Streamlit framework](https://www.streamlit.io/), which is still in early stages of development.
-The framework is currently missing several key functions that will be hopefully added in the future and subsequently incorporated into the app.

-So far, the application consists of two modules - data preprocessing, and training a neural net on that data.
-More functions will be added gradually (e.g. hyperparameter tuning or applying already trained model).
+TODO @Ondra

+### Implementation
+ENN-Gene is built atop TensorFlow, one of the most popular Deep Learning frameworks.
+It can run on either CPU or GPU, offering a considerable speed-up when training larger CNNs.
+ENN-Gene accepts BED genomic interval files corresponding to a user-determined genome or transcriptome reference.
+Classifiers can be built for two or more classes.
+Full reproducibility of the process is ensured by logging all the user’s input and exporting it as a yaml file that can be loaded in ENN-Gene for future runs.
+The application consists of three consecutive modules, each module performing a specific task.

 To select a task browse the select box in the side panel.

-For now, all input files (or folders) must be defined by an absolute path.
+`Output folder` There is a subfolder created for each task in the given output folder (thus you can use the same path for all the tasks you run).

-After running a task, there's several files exported to the defined output folder.
+After running a task, several files will be exported to the task subfolder.
-There's a log file with logged user input, warnings, etc.
-In the parameters.yaml file there are all the parameters set by a user.
+ * Parameters.yaml file - contains all the parameters set by the user.
  The yaml file can be imported in a future run to reproduce the set up.
+ * Log file - contains logged user input, warnings, errors etc.
-For each task there is one common tsv table with one row per run.
+ * Parameters.tsv file - a tsv table with one row per run, shared across the task.
-You can then easily manage and compare results with different parameters setup.
+   You can easily manage and compare results across the specific task with different parameters' setup.
+ * Other task-specific files.

+The ENN-Gene application uses the [Streamlit framework](https://www.streamlit.io/) that is still in its early stages of development.
+Currently, all input files (or folders) must be defined by an absolute path.
+Based on the nature of the Streamlit framework, it is strongly recommended to fill-in the input fields top to bottom to avoid resetting already specified options.

-#### Data Preprocessing
+#### 1 Preprocessing
-In the first module, RNA or DNA sequence data are prepared to be fed into a neural network.
+In the first module, data is preprocessed into a format convenient for CNN input.

+`Use already preprocessed file` Check this option to save preprocessing time if you already have files prepared from the previous run, and you want to just e.g. change the chromosomes' distribution among categories.

-You must select one or more **branches** corresponding to different ways of data manipulation.
+`Branches` You may select one or more input types engineered from the given interval files.
+Each input type later corresponds to a branch in the neural network.
-* Raw sequence - select this branch if you wish to use pure sequence (one-hot encoded) as input.
-Requires reference genome in fasta file.
+ * Sequence – one-hot encoded RNA or DNA sequence.
+Requires reference genome/transcriptome in a fasta file.
-* Conservation score - original sequence gets mapped against reference conservation files (the reference  files are required).
-* Secondary structure - secondary structure is estimated by [ViennaRNA](https://www.tbi.univie.ac.at/RNA/) package and the values are then one-hot encoded.
+ * Secondary structure – computed by [ViennaRNA](https://www.tbi.univie.ac.at/RNA/) package, one-hot encoded.
 (Also requires the reference genome in fasta file).
+ * Conservation score – counted based on the user provided reference file/s.

+`Alphabet` Define the nature of the sequences (DNA or RNA).

+`Apply strand` Choose to apply (if available) or ignore strand information.

+`Number of CPUs` You might assign multiple CPUs for the computation of the secondary structure.

-All the samples fed to the neural network must be of the same length, which can be defined by **window size**.
+`Window size` All the samples prepared for the neural network must be of the same length, defined by the window size.
-Long sequences get shortened, while short sequences are filled in based on the reference by randomly placing window of selected size on the original sequence.
+Longer sequences get shortened, while short sequences are completed based on the reference.
+Both is done by randomly placing a window of selected size on the original sequence.

-Use **seed** parameter for reproducibility.
+`Seed` Parameter used for the reproducibility of the semi-random window placement.

+##### Input Coordinate Files
-There can be an arbitrary number of **input coordinate files** in bed format, but you need at least two for the classification.
+`Number of input files` There can be an arbitrary number of input files in BED format (two at minimum).
-Each input file is handled as a separate class during model training (note that currently softmax activation function is used for all the models).
-Selected class/es can be reduced to **target size** (again, use **seed** for reproducibility).
+Each input file corresponds to one class for the classification.
+Class name is based on the file name.

+`File no. 1, File no. 2, ...` Enter an absolute path for each interval file separately.

+##### Dataset Size Reduction
+`Classes to be reduced` Number of samples in the selected class/es can be reduced to save the computing resources when training larger networks.

+`Target dataset size` Define a target size per each dataset selected to be reduced.
+Input a decimal number if you want to reduce the sample size by a ratio (e.g. 0.1 to get 10%), or an integer if you wish to select final dataset size (e.g. 5000 if you want exactly 5000 samples).
+A hint showing a number of rows in the original input file is displayed at the end.

+*Note: Samples are randomly shuffled across the chromosomes before the size reduction.
-If you use this option in combination with dataset split by chromosomes, please make sure all classes in all the categories (train, test, etc.) contain at least some data, as some chromosomes might be lost when randomly reducing dataset size.
+If you split the dataset by chromosomes after reducing its size, make sure all the classes in all the categories (train, test, etc.) contain at least some data, as some small chromosomes might get fully removed.*

+`Seed` Parameter used for the reproducibility of the semi-random dataset size reduction.

+##### Data Split
 Supplied data must be split into training, validation and testing datasets.

-This can be done either by choosing particular chromosomes per each category, or randomly, based on defined **ratio** (again, use **seed** for reproducibility).
+*Note: The testing dataset is used for a direct evaluation of the trained model.
+If you train multiple models on the same datasets, you might want to keep a 'blackbox' dataset for a final evaluation.*

+`Random` Data are split into the categories randomly across the chromosomes, based on the given ratio.

+`Target ratio` Defines the ratio of the number of samples between the categories.
+Required format: train:validation:test:blackbox.

+`Seed` Parameter used for the reproducibility of the semi-random data split.

+`By chromosomes` Specific chromosomes might be selected for each category.
-If you choose to separate categories by chromosomes, fasta file with reference genome must be provided (the same one required for raw sequence and secondary structure branches).
+To use this option, a fasta file with reference genome/transcriptome must be provided (the same one required for the sequence and secondary structure branches).
-List of available chromosomes is then inferred from the provided genome file (scaffolds are ignored) - that may take up to few minutes.
+List of available chromosomes is then inferred from the provided reference (scaffolds are ignored) - that may take up to few minutes.

-(Note: When selecting the chromosomes per category Streamlit will issue a warning 'Running read_and_cache(...).'.
+*Note: When selecting the chromosomes for the categories Streamlit will issue a warning 'Running read_and_cache(...).'.
-You may disregard that and continue selecting, filling in other attributes, or hit the run button to start processing the files.)
+You may disregard that and continue selecting the chromosomes.
+Although, if your machine cannot handle it, and the process gets stuck, your input might get nullified.
+In that case, you will want to wait until the warning disappears.*

-After all the parameters are set and selected, press the **run** button.
-The preprocessing might take several minutes to hours, depending on the amount of data, selected options, and hardware available.
+`Run` After all the parameters are set and selected, press the run button.
-If there's a mandatory field missing information or some input is incorrect, you will get a warning, and the app will not run.
+Depending on the amount of data, selected options, and the hardware available, the preprocessing might take several minutes to hours.

-Files with processed datasets are exported to the **output folder** defined at the beginning.
+Files with preprocessed datasets are exported to the 'datasets' subfolder at the `output folder` defined at the beginning.

 #### Training a Model
 Files provided within **input folder** are expected to be those exported by the Preprocess Data section of the deepnet app.